 During the first two weeks of the recital semester (or earlier if the recital is before this date), students must request a meeting with the MM Director to form a graduate committee.
-The committee will consist of three faculty members with a minimum of one being a specialist in either music literature or music theory and one from the student's primary area of study.
+The committee will consist of three faculty members with a minimum of one being a specialist in either musicology or music theory and one from the student's primary area of study.
 This committee will evaluate both the recital and comprehensive review.
+No later than the 3rd week of the semester of the recital term, the committee will choose ten topics with consideration of the student's course history and applied area.
+The ten topics will be communicated to the student.
+The five questions on the written examination will be chosen from the ten topics.